flat·ware [flat-wair] – noun – relatively flat objects

 – Printable periodic table w/oxidation states (B&W) [PDF]

 Another useful periodic table, one in which students can see (illustrated) pictures and read (brief) descriptions of the common, everyday objects containing certain elements, can be found on this interactive periodic table of the elements.
+Another useful periodic table is one in which the atomic masses are rounded off to the whole numbers.
+This format makes it easier for students to calculate the number(s) of protons and neutrons in single atoms with basic math operations.

 Printable Molecules (Basic)